-Whether you think technology is making our lives simpler or more dangerous, it is certainly pushing the capabilities of mankind forward, and in the right hands has been making the world a safer place to live in.
+Whether you think technology is making our lives simpler or more dangerous, it is undoubtedly pushing the capabilities of humanity forward.
+In the right hands, it has been making the world a safer place to live in.

 Augmented reality peaks and valleys as a technological trend.
 But the safety implications are great, from being able to look inside equipment on the plant floor that is causing trouble to a step-by-step instruction guide appearing next to a malfunctioning machine.
 There have been a number of apps available that try to utilize AR, and eyewear such as Google Glass is as close as we have been able to get to fruition.
 AR certainly isn’t adopted across the board given its somewhat disjointed development, but the future can be limitless if done correctly.
 How so?
 Imagine all that big data appearing next to the overheating engine or unruly plasma cutters.
 The less you touch these things, the less risk you put yourself in.

 Drones have been used for everything from recreational activities to being our soldiers in the sky.
 But drones also have the ability to help us stay safe, especially when handling dangerous or corrosive substances.
 (I’m looking at you, chemical engineering.)
 We’re an industry that deals with both extreme heat and extreme cold, machines that can liberate fingers from our hands, and substances that provide terrifying chemical reactions when they come in contact with skin.
 We talk about how great our industry is, but there is always a level of danger present.
 Where these dangers are present are where operating remotely by sending in a robot to do your job might be safer than doing it yourself.